meher1087/learn_ros_python/ros_ws/src/jarvis/README.md

 7. Let text to speech be another action which can be called with goal of text to be spoken which could be called by any other action.

 TODO: Ambient noise calibration in record node need to be included

+Current status can be seen in RQT graph in the repository